 As well as helping the company to understand the needs of the NHS and navigation of the market, the AHSN team helped to introduce SingFit to pilot partners and service providers, along with connecting them with key stakeholders such as the Organisation for the Review of Health and Care Apps (ORCHA).
 This has enabled the company to find the right assistance needed to evaluate their technology, with ORCHA supporting the company to conduct an independent assessment of the economic, health and social outcomes of SingFit.
 These introductions have been valuable in supporting SingFit to assess the viability of the UK as a new target market and critically to provide the evidence needed to demonstrate the efficacy and positive user experiences for people using the SingFit app.

-The AHSN is now supporting SingFit with adoption and spread, helping them with piloting their technology and appropriate evaluation prior to their UK launch.
+The health innovation network is helping them with piloting their technology and appropriate evaluation prior to their UK launch.

 SingFit will be attending the Leeds Digital Festival in September to officially announce its UK launch..
 There are currently three SingFit products that will be launching in the UK market: SingFit Pro for rehab therapists, SingFit Caregiver for unpaid and paid carers, and SingFit TV, which can be used in a variety of settings and configurations.